emcnicholas/secureX-ext-port-scan-blocklist-wf/README.md

 ![](screenshots/import-workflow.png)

-3. Click on **Browse** and copy paste the content of the [External Port Scan Blocklist Workflow Shared.json](https://github.com/emcnicholas/secureX-ext-port-scan-blocklist-wf/blob/main/External%20Port%20Scan%20Blocklist%20Workflow%20Shared.json) file inside of the text window.
+3. Click on **Browse** and copy paste the content of the [secureX-ext-port-scan-blocklist-wf.json](https://github.com/emcnicholas/secureX-ext-port-scan-blocklist-wf/blob/main/secureX-ext-port-scan-blocklist-wf.json) file inside of the text window.

 ![](screenshots/copy-paste.png)